fgallagher27/GreenValueNet/README.md

 # :deciduous_tree: GreenValueNet :ocean:
-GreenValueNet is my attempt to use machine learning to value environmental ammenities using hedonic pricing.
-A deep neural network can outperform gradient boosting and random forest regressions in terms of mean squared error, and enables automatic calculation of gradients used to estimate the value of open space and other environmental ammenities.
+GreenValueNet is my attempt to use machine learning to value environmental amenities using hedonic pricing.
+A deep neural network can outperform gradient boosting and random forest regressions in terms of mean squared error, and enables automatic calculation of gradients used to estimate the value of open space and other environmental amenities.
 This approach draws on the hedonic pricing model outlined by [Gibbons, Mourato and Resende (2013)](https://link.springer.com/article/10.1007/s10640-013-9664-9).
 ## Table of Contents
 - [Set up](#Set-up)
 - [Introduction](#introduction)